manos-fr/vee-project/README.md

 - `npm run seed`

+Remove image of backend (if made changes to the code)

+- `npm run docker-clear`

 ## Shared Libs

 - on the vee-shared libs there are some shared (to all the monorepo) types and also components for the ui